 But, more importantly, I learned that healing doesn’t mean what we think it means, especially not in terms of emotional and spiritual healing.

-We often think that healing means being “done with” any given issue but it isn’t.
+We often think that healing means being “done with” any given issue but that isn’t what true healing is AT ALL.

 But, in reality, you might start to experience even more self-doubt, at least at first.

 The reason is that when we set an intention to heal, all of “our shit” starts to rise up.
 The things that are in the way of our true desires begin to manifest.
 Our shadows come out in full force.

 This doesn’t mean something has gone wrong.